YXGuan/lift-church-chrome-extension/README.md

 Those verses and comments should be verified as they are currently AI generated.

 TODO:
-1. publish to GitHub,
+~~1. publish to GitHub,~~
 2. generated verses review
 3. a more advanced time tracking version https://chromewebstore.google.com/detail/web-activity-time-tracker/hhfnghjdeddcfegfekjeihfmbjenlomm?hl=en
 4. remove all the console logs before the next update
 5. what's the best way to update YouTube video?
+Right now it's hardcoded

 Original repo: